Hurricane Preparedness: What Are The Essential Things To Prepare

 • Notify neighbors and a family member outside of the warned area of your evacuation plans.

-• Stay with friends, relatives, or at an inland hotel, or as a last resort, go to a designated public shelter outside of the flood zone.
+• You can stay with friends and relatives at an inland hotel or, as a last resort, go to a designated public shelter outside the flood zone.

 • Leave mobile homes in any case.